I'm Passionate About Suicide Prevention Because I Know All Too Well How Deaths By Suicide Affect Loved Ones

 All of these experiences have made me passionate about suicide prevention.
 I want people who are desperate enough to consider death by suicide to get the help they need.
 I want them and their loved ones to know how and where to get that help before it’s too late.
 And I want to reduce the stigma associated with needing that help by sharing my story as widely as possible.

-Here are some additional suggestions based on my experience of living with depression and wanting to die:
+Here are some additional suggestions based on my experience of depression and suicidal ideations:

 Don’t tell someone contemplating death by suicide that their life is good compared to others and their emotional pain is not warranted.
 When I was severely depressed, well-meaning loved ones reminded me that other people’s lives were worse than mine.
 They said I should be grateful for what I had.
-They told me my fears about the future were unrealistic worst case scenarios.
-Statements like that only added to the shame I felt.
-Knowing that others had bigger problems didn’t make it any easier to cope with mine.
+Those statements only added to the shame I felt.

 Know the risk factors and warning signs associated with suicide and plan what you’ll do if you or a loved one needs immediate help in advance.
-If at all possible, see a medical and/or mental health professional long before you reach that point.
+If possible, seek professional help before a crisis.
 When I needed help ASAP, I had few options and received care that did more harm than good.
-I eventually found an ideal provider, but could have saved myself a lot of suffering (and money) if I had started looking for one a lot earlier than I did.
+I eventually found an ideal provider, but could have saved myself a lot of suffering (and money) if I had found that provider sooner.

 Don’t expect medications or counseling to be miracle cures.
 Both have been enormously helpful for me, but I didn’t instantly feel happy after taking a pill or seeing a therapist.
-I had to work hard to become aware of and challenge negative core beliefs about myself and other cognitive distortions.
-I had to consistently use practices like tapping to reduce my anxiety.
-I had to think and talk about painful experiences and how they had affected me.
-I had to uncover and release buried emotions I didn’t want to feel.
-I had to walk in the park, listen to music, and do other enjoyable activities I had stopped doing.
+It took a lot of time and effort to challenge negative core beliefs and cognitive distortions.
+I had to process painful past experiences and buried emotions.
+I also needed to resume fun activities I had stopped doing.

-Please seek professional help if you or someone you love is considering death by suicide.
+Please seek professional help immediately if you or someone you love is experiencing a mental health crisis.
 Use the 988 lifeline to get immediate help 24/7 in the United States or this site to find helplines in other countries.

 A reader gave me permission to share their response anonymously: